 - A trip to Twycross Zoo

 In Reception, children are read to daily.
 Texts are chosen to link closely with exciting and stimulating topics, which follow the children’s interests closely.
-Alongside this, children also listen to a wide variety of stories which are shared during a daily story time session.
-Here are the some of the authors who help to instil a lifelong love of reading in Reception
+Alongside this, children also listen to a wide variety of stories which are shared during daily story time sessions.
+Here are the some of the authors who help to instil a lifelong love of reading in Reception;

 - Julia Donaldson